Lvdl1999/ProgrammeerProject/PROCESS.md

 ### Day 5
 The API works!
 The APISearchRequest data is printed containing the name, id and image urls.
 The next step is to use this for a APIRecipeRequest.
 Because then the complete recipes will be requested so the ingredients etc too.
 This is the data that will be shown in the ResultsActivity.

+### Day 6
+Improving the app by it's ResultsActivity.
+The names of the recipes already show but the images won't.
+Working on it.